 The Wisdom of InsecurityVintage #ad - In the wisdom of insecurity, he shows us how, in order to lead a fulfilling life, we must embrace the present—and live fully in the now.
 Featuring an Introduction by Deepak Chopra.
 Spending all our time trying to anticipate and plan for the future and to lamenting the past, we forget to embrace the here and now.

-Drawing from eastern philosophy and religion, Alan Watts shows that it is only by acknowledging what we do not—and cannot—know that we can learn anything truly worth knowing.
+The Wisdom of Insecurity #ad - Drawing from eastern philosophy and religion, Alan Watts shows that it is only by acknowledging what we do not—and cannot—know that we can learn anything truly worth knowing.
 We live in an age of unprecedented anxiety.
 We are so concerned with tomorrow that we forget to enjoy today.

 The Book: On the Taboo Against Knowing Who You AreVintage #ad - The illusion that we are isolated beings, has led us to view the “outside” world with hostility, unconnected to the rest of the universe, and has fueled our misuse of technology and our violent and hostile subjugation of the natural world.
 To help us understand that the self is in fact the root and ground of the universe, Watts has crafted a revelatory primer on what it means to be human—and a mind-opening manual of initiation into the central mystery of existence.

-At the root of human conflict is our fundamental misunderstanding of who we are.
+The Book: On the Taboo Against Knowing Who You Are #ad - At the root of human conflict is our fundamental misunderstanding of who we are.
 In the book, alan watts provides us with a much-needed answer to the problem of personal identity, distilling and adapting the Hindu philosophy of Vedanta.

 The Way of ZenVintage #ad - The way of zen begins as a succinct guide through the histories of Buddhism and Taoism leading up to the development of Zen Buddhism, which drew deeply from both traditions.
 It then goes on to paint a broad but insightful picture of Zen as it was and is practiced, both as a religion and as an element of diverse East Asian arts and disciplines.

-The Way of Zen #ad - Watts's narrative clears away the mystery while enhancing the mystique of Zen.
+Watts's narrative clears away the mystery while enhancing the mystique of Zen.
 Since the first publication of this book in 1957, Zen Buddhism has become firmly established in the West.
 As zen has taken root in western soil, it has incorporated much of the attitude and approach set forth by Watts in The Way of Zen, which remains one of the most important introductory books in Western Zen.

 Nature, Man and WomanVintage #ad - In nature, man and woman, philosopher alan watts reexamines humanity’s place in the natural world—and the relation between body and spirit—in the light of Chinese Taoism.
 Western thought and culture have coalesced around a series of constructed ideas—that human beings stand separate from a nature that must be controlled; that the mind is somehow superior to the body; that all sexuality entails a seduction—that in some way underlie our exploitation of the earth, our distrust of emotion, and our loneliness and reluctance to love.